-We’ve taken a break and went for a lunch to one of the pubs in Temple Bar.
+We’ve taken a break and went for lunch to one of the pubs in Temple Bar.
 Although I heard some negative things about being a tourist trap, I actually quite liked it.
-Atmosphere there was really nice and the fact there was a live Irish music in every single pub there, was something I really liked.
+The atmosphere there was charming and the fact there was live Irish music in every single pub there was something I really liked.

 I wanted to explore more two Medieval buildings, I especially liked during our tour with Una, St. Patrick’s Cathedral and Christ Church Cathedral.
 They are quite close to each other and the architectural style is also similar.
 I loved the combination of stone architecture and colourful tiles on their floors.
 Also, little stories and legends in both of them.
 You can spend quite some time in them, by watching videos on their history, learning about some famous events happening there or about people that are buried inside them.

-*TIP no. 1: Jonathan Swift, author of the Gulliver’s Travels was a dean of St. Patrick’s Cathedral in the first half of the 18th Century.
+*TIP no. 1: Jonathan Swift, the author of the Gulliver’s Travels, was a dean of St. Patrick’s Cathedral in the first half of the 18th Century.
 You can see his epitaph in the cathedral today.

 *TIP no. 2: On a street between two cathedrals there is a lovely little shop with work of Irish designers, called Jam Art Factory.
 Check it out for some cool souvenirs from Ireland.